Updated: Nov 22, 2022

 RENEE LAPRISE BIOGRAPHY

 Born and raised in Southern Ontario, Renee has a BFA from the University of Toronto and currently lives and creates in Prince Edward Island.
 After years of working to find her voice as an artist, Renee has developed a style that is uniquely hers.
 The stories told in each painting are inspired by Renee’s past and present day experiences intermingled with nature and local PEI landscapes.
-Underlying all of her work is an intense interest in the interconnection of the physical and non-physical realms.
+Underlying all of her work is an intense interest in mystical interconnection of the physical and non-physical realms.

 This is me in grade three.
 I was a dark-skinned kid with French speaking parents growing up in a tiny English-speaking town in Southern Ontario.
 I’d been called an Indian more than a few times by then and for the rest of my life I’d often be recognized as such by white and Indigenous folks alike.